Dankem/pyGROMODS/README.md

 	***To Perform Molecular Dynamic Simulation:***
 		1).
 Click on MDS and select FRESH or CONTINUATION.
 FRESH will required upload of necessary files as indicated.
 All needed files for MDS are saved in gmxmds folder during preparatory stage above.
 The "samples" subfolder inside the working directory also contains samples of mdp files for you to edit and upload.
 Alternatively, if you generated your MDS input files from another source, please follow Manual setup approach below.
 		2).
 Make sure you have your .mdp (molecular dynamic parameter) files ready.
-Files must be uploaded for minimization, equilibration and production runs.
+Files must be uploaded for minimization, NVT and NPT equilibrilations, equilibration MD and production MD runs.
 While user may not be interested in all the stages defined for mdp, none can be left empty.
 As such, upload mdp files most suitable for each defined stages.
 For instance, user can upload same minimization methods, steepest descent or conjugate gradient or different one, for both, as long as such methods are compatible with gromacs.
-This also applies to equilibration.
+This also applies to NVT and NPT.
 		3).
 Click upload after selecting the files, you will be redirected to MDSrun page where you can choose to activate opencl.
 Activating openCL is only neccessary if you need it or you are having problem compiling openCL headers.
 		4).
 Click MDSrun and MDS simulation will start.
 Folders and files will be generated 5).
 NOTE: MDS menu is available at startup of the GUI.
 You can use it for already generated complex.